emqx/emqx-docs/en_US/data-integration/data-bridge-kinesis.md

 ## Features and Benefits

-EMQX 与 AWS Kinesis Data Streams 的数据集成可以为您的业务带来以下功能和优势：
+The data integration between EMQX and AWS Kinesis Data Streams can bring the following functionalities and advantages to your business:

-- **可靠的数据传输和顺序保证**：EMQX 和 AWS Kinesis Data Streams 都提供了可靠的数据传输机制，EMQX 通过 MQTT 协议确保消息的可靠传输，而 AWS Kinesis Data Streams 使用分区和顺序号来保证消息的顺序性。两者结合可以确保设备发送的消息准确无误地到达目的地，并按照正确的顺序进行处理。
+- **Reliable Data Transmission and Sequence Guarantee**: Both EMQX and AWS Kinesis Data Streams provide reliable data transmission mechanisms.
+EMQX ensures the reliable transmission of messages through the MQTT protocol, while AWS Kinesis Data Streams uses partitions and sequence numbers to guarantee message ordering.
+Together, they ensure that messages sent from devices accurately reach their destination and are processed in the correct order.
-- **实时数据处理**：设备的高频数据能够经过 EMQX 规则 SQL 进行初步的实时处理，可以毫不费力地过滤、提取、丰富和转换 MQTT 消息。将数据发送到 AWS Kinesis Data Streams 后，可以进一步结合 AWS Lambda、AWS 托管的 Apache Flink 实现运行实时分析。
+- **Real-time Data Processing**: High-frequency data from devices can undergo preliminary real-time processing through EMQX's rule SQL, effortlessly filtering, extracting, enriching, and transforming MQTT messages.
+After sending data to AWS Kinesis Data Streams, further real-time analysis can be implemented by combining AWS Lambda and AWS-managed Apache Flink.
-- **弹性伸缩支持**：EMQX 能够轻松连接数百万台物联网设备，并提供了弹性伸缩能力，AWS Kinesis Data Streams 则采用按需模式的自动资源调配和扩展，两者构建的应用能够随连接和数据规模进行扩展，持续满足适配业务的增长需求。
+- **Elastic Scalability Support**: EMQX can easily connect millions of IoT devices and offers elastic scalability.
+AWS Kinesis Data Streams, on the other hand, employs on-demand automatic resource allocation and expansion.
+Applications built with both can scale with connection and data sizes, continuously meeting the growing needs of the business.
-- **持久化数据存储**：AWS Kinesis Data Streams 提供持久化的数据存储能力，能够可靠地保存每秒数百万流入的设备数据流，并在需要时随时回溯历史数据，并进行离线分析和处理。
+- **Persistent Data Storage**: AWS Kinesis Data Streams provides persistent data storage capabilities, reliably saving millions of incoming device data streams per second.
+It allows for the retrieval of historical data when needed and facilitates offline analysis and processing.

-利用 AWS Kinesis Data Streams 构建的流数据管道，可以大幅降低 EMQX 与 AWS 平台之间的接入难度，为用户提供更丰富、灵活的数据处理方案。够助力 EMQX 用户在 AWS 上构建功能完备、性能卓越的数据驱动型应用。
+Utilizing AWS Kinesis Data Streams to build a streaming data pipeline significantly reduces the difficulty of integrating EMQX with the AWS platform, providing users with richer and more flexible data processing solutions.
+This can help EMQX users to build functionally complete and high-performance data-driven applications on AWS.

 ## Before You Start

-This section describes the preparations you need to complete before you start to create an Amazon Kinesis data bridge, including how to set up the Kinesis service and emulate data streams.
+This section describes the preparations you need to complete before you start to create an Amazon Kinesis data bridge, including how to set up the Kinesis service and emulate data streams service.

 ### Prerequisites